 Barbara Dyrschka wrote: I loved taking photos with the Brownie camera.
 I had to find the right subject to use the 8 frames.
 So I got up very early to find the light at Lake Wannsee in Berlin, where I am located.
 The Max Liebermann Villa is my very special place to have a walk through the wonderful garden or, in wintertime, sitting in front of the fireplace inside and enjoying a tea or coffee.
 Max Liebermann was a Berlin artist and the Villa was for his family and work in summertime.
 I always get inspired by visiting this wonderful place.

 Barbara Dyrschka, Garden of Max Liebermann (2016)

-Barbara Dyrschka is also an artist of performances.
+Barbara Dyrschka was also an artist of performances.
 She has a world wide gallery without a website.

-Barbara Dyrschka lives and works between countries and cultures.
-She goes two or three times a year to Central Asia and coaches students at universities.
+Barbara Dyrschka lived and worked between countries and cultures.
+She went two or three times a year to Central Asia and coached students at universities.